rsmuc/health_monitoring_plugins/doc/check_snmp_idrac/README.md

 This plugin checks the health of Dell iDRAC.

-The following components are checked:
+The following components/statuses are checked:

 - global system status
 - system LCD status